inet-framework/inet/showcases/emulation/voip/doc/index.rst

 INET has support for dividing the network at other levels of the protocol stack;
 for example, at the link layer.

-To generate the realistic VoIP traffic, we'll use the :ned:`VoipStreamSender` and :ned:`VoipStreamReceiver` modules.

-- The :ned:`VoipStreamSender` module transmits the contents of an audio file as VoIP traffic.
-The module resamples the audio, encodes it with a codec, chops it into packets and sends the packets via UDP.
-By default, it creates packets containing 20 ms of audio, and sends a packet every 20 ms.
-  The codec, the sample rate, the time length of the audio packets, and other settings can be specified by parameters.

-- The :ned:`VoipStreamReceiver` module can receive this data stream, decode it and save it as an audio file.
-The module numbers the incoming packets, and discards out-of-order ones.
-There is a playout delay (specified by parameter; by default 20 ms) simulating a de-jitter buffer.

 The :ned:`VoipStreamSender` generates application packets.
 The simulated packets enter the real UDP socket in the :ned:`ExtLowerUdp` module, where they are